fterrani/RES_Labo_SMTP/README.md

 This project uses a [bugfixed MockMock fork maintained by HEIG-VD](https://github.com/HEIGVD-Course-API/MockMock) since the original project isn't maintained anymore.
 To run this fork in a Docker container, do the following:

+1. If this is not done yet, start Docker on your machine.

-1. Open a terminal and go in the folder of this repository that contains a file named `Dockerfile`.
+2. Open a terminal and go in the folder of this repository that contains a file named `Dockerfile`.

-2. Run this command to build a Docker image containing HEIG's MockMock and JRE 7:
+3. Run this command to build a Docker image containing HEIG's MockMock and JRE 7:
    `docker build -t heig-mockmock .`

-3. Once the image was built, run this command to start the container in a temporary container:
+4. Once the image was built, run this command to start the container in a temporary container:
    `docker run -d --rm -p 25:25/tcp -p 8282:8282/tcp heig-mockmock`

+5. MockMock should now be running.
+To see the webinterface of MockMock, open a web browser and go to `http://localhost:8282`

+6. When you are done using MockMock, you can stop the container using the following command: `docker container stop <container-id>` where `<container-id>` is the name of the container you created earlier (use `docker ps` to see started container and their IDs)

 ## How to use